 11. Jumperz JBM-25 Blue Line

-The Jumperz JBM will be a great help in not just providing quality sound but with color-coding your wires!
+The Jumperz JBM will be a great help in providing quality sound and color-coding your wires!

 But it’s not just that!